Batumi Boom Town

 In recent years, Batumi has experienced an unprecedented real estate boom.
 Its seaside has been transformed into a skyline dominated by hotels and apartment buildings, fueling the fastest-growing real estate market in Georgia.
 Despite the impressive numbers, many of these buildings remain partially or even mostly unoccupied.
 Even during peak holiday seasons, the anticipated influx of tourists has yet to fully materialize.
 Meanwhile, Batumi has become home to many young Russians and Ukrainians fleeing military conscription.
 Their presence has made Russian the unofficial main language in the city.

 Through our second accommodation, we wanted to get a better picture of Batumi's current real estate boom.
 We stayed in a one-room apartment in the Batumi Beach Tower, located in the city’s downtown area.
 The building was one of the many modern “apart-hotels” — a hybrid of individually owned apartments with hotel amenities and concierge service.
-At the reception desk, we got our keys.
+At the reception desk, we received our keys.

 3 Moving to a Boom Town Apartment (28GEL/10€ per night special discount)